duniter/duniter/doc/Protocol.md

 #### Keychain
 A Keychain is a chaining of Keyblock.
 Such a document describes a WoT over the time.

-Each keyblock, other than the keyblock#0 must follow the following rules:
+Each keyblock, other than the keyblock#0 must follow these rules:

 * Its `Number` field has the same value as preceding keyblock + 1
 * Its `Currency` field has exactly the same value as preceding keyblock